Jobs In Philosophy

 Salary and rank will be commensurate with qualifications and experience.

-All qualified candidates are invited to apply online by clicking the link below.
-Applicants must submit a cover letter; a current curriculum vitae; a research statement outlining current and future research interests; two recent publications; and a teaching dossier which includes a teaching statement, sample course materials, and teaching evaluations.
+All qualified candidates are invited to apply by clicking on the link below.
+Applicants must submit a cover letter; a current curriculum vitae; a research statement outlining current and future research interests; two recent writing samples; a teaching dossier to include a teaching statement, sample course materials, and teaching evaluations; and an EDI statement as outlined above.

 The University of Toronto has adopted the AAU Principles on Preventing Sexual Harassment in Academia, including the requirement that applicants release personnel information from prior employers regarding sexual misconduct.
 Full details and requirements can be found here.